methods-2-f24/portfolio-1-study-group-4-all/README.md

 - This is a group assignment
 - Deadline: 10 March 2024, 23:59
 - Please submit your answers on GitHub Classroom

+Importent note: This assignment was carried out and submitted by Lisa Falk Frederiksen only, as we deceided not to do it together in the study group (which is number 4, class 1)